DeeBee-UCLA/client/README.md

-# frontend
+# Client
-A simple frontend, usable for sending and receiving data
+A simple frontend for the client, usable for sending and receiving data